pulp/plugin_template/README.md

                         script in the ./.ci/assets/bindings directory of the plugin repository.
 This script is supposed to exercise the generated client library.

+  test_cli              Run the pulp-cli tests as part of the CI tests

   test_performance      Include a nightly job that runs a script to test performance.
 If using a
                         list, a separate job will run a specific performance test file for each entry in the list.
 Otherwise, all performance tests will be run together.